wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/novactf_recon.md

 # Tomogram Reconstruction using NovaCTF

 Final tomogram reconstruction for subtomogram averaging will be performed using novaCTF, which allows for 3D CTF-correction during reconstruction.
 TOMOMAN will generate the appropriate scripts and output directories for running novaCTF and binning tomograms by Fourier cropping using Fourier3D.

 For this tutorial, we will walk through setting up and running novaCTF.
-However, in the interests of time, precomputed 8x and 4x binned tomograms will be provided for further steps.
+We will directly reconstruct an 8x binned tomogram, and if time permits, we can later reconstruct a 4x binned tomogram for higher-resolution averaging.

 Open `tomoman_novactf.param`.

 1. The directory parameters should already be correct.

-1. The parallelization parameters determine how jobs are split between cores.
+2. The parallelization parameters determine how jobs are split between cores.
-Set `n_cores` to 14.
+Set `n_cores` to `20`.

-1. Stack parameters are parameters for generating the aligned stacks prior to tomogram reconstruction.
+3. Stack parameters are parameters for generating the aligned stacks prior to tomogram reconstruction.

     - `ali_dim` allows for resizing, but we recommend using the full image size: `3712,3712`.